cardano-foundation/CIPs/CIP-0021/README.md

 The following list of features with missing support on particular hardware devices is subject to occasional changes.
 Some features might be added, but some could also be removed (e.g. if they take too much space needed for other features).

+#### Keystone

+Keystone supports everything described here.

+Additionally KeyStone devices support:
+-

 #### Ledger: Nano S Plus, Nano X, Stax

-Everything described here as allowed should (eventually) work on these devices.
+Everything described here as allowed should work on these devices.

 #### Ledger: Nano S